 - With a jigsaw puzzle, we are handed every one of the pieces.
 With research, we are handed none of the pieces.
 Even tougher, we don’t know how many puzzle pieces there are.
 We have to figure out how many bits we’ll need to collect before the big picture emerges in enough detail for us to understand what it is and what it means.

 The more we can pre-determine how many research puzzle pieces we need and where we need to look for them, the better off we are.
 This is why real professionals begin solving research puzzles by deciding the exact things we want to learn and exactly how want to be able use our new knowledge.

 No matter what puzzle you are working on, don’t start in the middle.

 Go back to the beginning and take nothing for granted along the way.
 Figure out what methodologies you will use to solve your puzzles.
 Remember the best research methodologies produce results that are on target, on time, and on budget.

-What I always loved most about really top-notch consumer research was having to figure out what the real puzzle was before solving the obvious one.
+What I always loved most about really top-notch consumer and market research was having to figure out what the real puzzle was before solving the obvious one.